Free quotients of fundamental groups of smooth quasi-projective varieties: Completely reducible fibers of pencils on surfaces in

 \subsection{Completely reducible fibers on a cubic surface}

-Let $S$ be a smooth cubic surface in $\PP^3$.
-The subsets $\Delta_1 \subset \NS(S)$ consisting of the classes of 27 lines (generating the closure of the effective cone (cf. \cite{dolgachev} p.485, section 9.1) is saturated.
+Let $V$ be a smooth cubic surface in $\PP^3$.
+The subsets $\Delta_1 \subset \NS(V)$ consisting of the classes of 27 lines (generating the closure of the effective cone (cf. \cite{dolgachev} p.485, section 9.1) is saturated.

-\begin{prop} Let $S\subset \PP^3$ be a smooth cubic as above, then $M(\Delta_1) \ge 5$ \end{prop}
+\begin{prop} Let $V\subset \PP^3$ be a smooth cubic as above, then $M_2(V,\Delta_1)=4$. \end{prop}

-\begin{proof} The pencil of planes in $\PP^3$ containing a fixed line induces a base point free pencil of residual for this line plane quadrics with 5 reduced fibers each consisting of 2 lines (cf. \cite{dolgachev}, section 9.1).
-Hence $M(\Delta_1) \ge 5$.
+\begin{proof} The pencil of planes in $\PP^3$ containing a fixed line induces a base point free pencil of residual for this line plane quadrics with 5 reducible fibers each consisting of 2 lines (cf. \cite{dolgachev}, section 9.1).
+On the other hand, inequality (\ref{finalinequality}) or Corollary \ref{keyinequality}, applied to divisor $D=H-L$ (here $H$ is the class of a hyperplane section and $L$ is the class of the fixed line) and using $D^2=0, KD=-2,e(F_j)=2, j=1,2,e(V)=9$, gives